 Retirement plan loans and withdrawals

-Carefully consider the effects
+Consider the long-term effects

-The bottom line: Taking a loan or withdrawal from your retirement savings may seem like a good idea at first, but the potential downsides often outweigh the advantages.
+The bottom line: Taking a loan or withdrawal from your retirement savings may seem like a good idea at first, but the potential downsides outweigh the advantages.